vasylenko/devdosvid.blog/content/posts/2022/golden-image-factory-with-hcp-packer/index.md

 ## Image Factory
 When dealing with multiple golden images or with various cloud providers, the [HCP Packer](https://cloud.hashicorp.com/products/packer) can be a good fit for your image pipeline.

-Acting as a registry, it allows the creation of an end-to-end workflow for golden image usage: create, validate, use and decommission the images in a centralized way.
+As a registry, it enables the end-to-end workflow for golden image usage: create, validate, use and decommission the images in a centralized way.

 And no more hard coded IDs, manual variable settings, or other duck tape and glue in your Terraform.